 - Remove to a wire rack to cool.

-I truly hope you have a wonderful holiday or very Merry Christmas.
-We look forward to spending time with our children and their spouses and our grandson.
+I hope you have a wonderful holiday or very Merry Christmas.
+We look forward to spending time with our children and their spouses and grandkids.
 I don’t know about you but I’m actually looking forward to getting back on a reasonable diet without tons of temptations around every corner.
 New Year’s resolutions are on the top of my list this year!
 Blessings to you and your family and thanks so much for stopping by!